Home Inspection Guide: What to Expect and What to Look For | Value-First Home Team

 Clarify with specialists

-You bring in a roofer, electrician, plumber, or contractor to confirm scope and cost.
+A roofer, electrician, plumber, or contractor is brought in to confirm scope and cost on flagged items.

-You request specific repairs or a price adjustment tied to real issues and realistic cost.
+A specific repair request or price adjustment is made, tied to documented issues and realistic cost estimates.

 Choosing an Inspector